 ”I’ve long been passionate about equality and social justice, as a citizen and as an artist.
 I grew up reading about Martin Luther King and Frederick Douglass and Harriet Tubman.
 They were my heroes as a kid and I always believed that living an important, impactful life meant standing up for justice and equal rights.
 I’m privileged to have been given a platform, and I feel it’s my responsibility to use it in a way that makes a positive difference.
 I will always stand up for a more loving society and speak out against hate, intolerance and injustice.’’

-On staying centred and grounded in this difficult business:
+On staying centered and grounded in this difficult business:

 ”I think it helped that I became famous in my mid-20’s rather than as a teen.
 I had graduated from university and worked a corporate job.
 I had a good group of friends already and was used to taking care of myself.
 And now, I’m married and have a daughter.
 Having a family certainly helps keep me focused on what’s important in life.”